-Comparison of the Years Ended December 31, 2012 and 2013
+Comparison of 2012 and 2013

 Net Revenues.
 Our total net revenues increased from US\$692.1 million in 2012 to US\$1.7 billion in 2013, primarily attributable to the increase in the number of active customers and total orders.
-The number of our active customers increased significantly from 4.1 million in 2012 to 12 million in 2013.
+The number of our active customers increased significantly from 4.1 million in 2012 to 9.4 million in 2013.
 The number of our total orders increased from over 21.9 million in 2012 to 49.2 million in 2013, mainly due to the increase in the number of active customers during the period.
 Consequently, our average net revenues per active customer also increased from US\$168 in 2012 to US\$180 in 2013.
 The increases in the foregoing key factors were primarily due to overall growth in the industry, our further optimized product selection and enhancement of our warehousing capabilities and merchandising and IT infrastructures.
-Through our six logistics centers and several regional sub-sites within our website, we were able to continue tailoring our product offerings to regional customer demographics and offer additional sales events and SKUs in 2013.
+Through our regional logistics hubs, we were able to continue tailoring our product offerings to regional customer demographics and offer additional sales events and SKUs in 2013.
 93.0% of the total orders we fulfilled in 2013 were placed by repeat customers, as compared to 93.2% in 2012.